Stephanie Kay Nutrition

 3. In the same mixing bowl, add the dry ingredients: rolled oats, baking powder, cinnamon, ginger, nutmeg, cloves, salt, and half of the pecans, and mix with the wet ingredients until well incorporated.

-4. Once mixed, transfer the mixture to the greased baking dish, spreading it out evenly, and scatter the top with remaining chopped pecans.
+4. Once mixed, pour the mixture into the greased baking dish, spreading it out evenly, and scatter the top with the remaining chopped pecans.

 5. Transfer to the oven and bake for 35-40 minutes until the oatmeal is set and the top is golden brown.

-6. Once cooked, remove from the oven and allow to cool slightly before serving.
+6. Once cooked, remove from the oven and allow to cool for 10-15 minutes before serving.

 7. This baked oatmeal can be served immediately, stored in the fridge for up to 5 days, or frozen for up to 3 months.
 Simply cover with foil or plastic wrap to ensure freshness.